David Greenwalt

 David Greenwalt (born October 16, 1949) is an American screenwriter, director, and producer.

 He was the co-executive producer of the TV series Buffy the Vampire Slayer and co-creator of its spinoff, Angel.
-He is also co-creator of the short-lived cult television show Profit.
-He co-created the NBC supernatural drama Grimm.
+He is also co-creator of the short-lived cult television show Profit, and co-created the NBC supernatural drama Grimm.

 Early life

 Greenwalt was born and raised in West Los Angeles, California.
 He attended Los Angeles City College, California State University, Northridge, and University of Redlands, where he graduated with a B.A. in drama, English, and education.

 Credits

 Buffy the Vampire Slayer

 Greenwalt was a co-executive producer on Buffy until the show's third season, when he was promoted to executive producer.
 He left the show at the end of the third season to co-create the spin-off series Angel with Joss Whedon.
-He was credited as a consulting producer on Buffy from Season 4 until the final season, although did not write or direct any episodes.
+He was credited as a consulting producer on Buffy from Season 4 until the sixth season, although did not write or direct any episodes.